reetu95/reetu95/README.md

 ---

 ### 📫 Let's Connect!

-I am looking for full-time opportunities where I can apply my MLOps and GenAI expertise to solve complex business challenges.
+I am looking for full time opportunities where I can apply my MLOps and GenAI expertise to solve complex business challenges.